ryotaimc/aws-sso-credential-loader/README.md

 # aws-sso-credential-loader

-## About
+## about

-A helper module to load AWS SSO credential for NodeJS cli applications.
+- A helper module to load AWS SSO credential for NodeJS cli applications.

+- Use can select local aws profiles via cli.
+This module sets correspondent credentials of selected profile to NodeJS environment variables for aws-sdk modules in same process.

 ## how to use